-Gotabaya Rajapaksa: Under fire Sri Lanka president appoints new cabinet
+Gotabaya Rajapaksa: Beleaguered Sri Lanka leader appoints new cabinet

 It is caused in part by a lack of foreign currency, which has meant that Sri Lanka cannot afford to pay for imports of staple foods and fuel, leading to acute shortages and very high prices.

-With power cuts lasting half a day or more, and shortages of food, medicines and fuel, public anger reached a new high.
+With power cuts lasting half a day or more, and shortages of food, medicines and fuel, public anger has soared.

-Last week, the country also said it would temporarily default on its foreign debts.
-A payment on some of those bond debts are due today.
+Last week, Sri Lanka also said it would temporarily default on its foreign debts.
+A payment on some of those bond debts was due to be made on Monday, the day on which the government is to begin bailout talks with the International Monetary Fund.

-The stock exchange has also been suspended for a week starting Monday.
+The stock exchange has also been suspended for a week with effect from Monday.

-Mass protests began in early April with people calling for President Rajapaksa to resign, which he has refused to do despite opposition arguments that he has lost the people's mandate.
+Mass protests began in early April with people calling for President Rajapaksa to quit.
+His cabinet resigned en masse but he refused to go, despite the opposition arguing that he had lost the people's mandate.

 His appointment of a new cabinet appears to be another sign that he will not bend to protesters' demands.

-It also comes hours after some media outlets sympathetic to his government called peaceful protests in Colombo's Galle Face Green - which have attracted thousands of people - a beach party, and implied that they were funded by terror organisations.
+It also comes hours after some media outlets sympathetic to his government labelled peaceful protests in the capital "a beach party", and implied that they were funded by terror organisations.
+The protests in Colombo's Galle Face Green have attracted thousands of people.

-Earlier, as the protests began, Mr Rajapaksa activated a draconian emergency law and imposed curfew to try to stop protests and also banned social media.
+When the protests broke out, Mr Rajapaksa activated a draconian emergency law and imposed a curfew to try to stop them.
+He also banned social media.

-He later withdrew these measures as protests continued.
+He later withdrew these measures when they failed to deter protesters.

-Both he and his brother Prime Minister Mahinda Rajapaksa have addressed the nation in an apparent attempt to placate protesters, but calls for the president to resign have only grown louder.
+Both he and his elder brother, Prime Minister Mahinda Rajapaksa, who was not among those who resigned and who keeps his post in the new cabinet, have addressed the nation in an apparent attempt to placate protesters.
+But calls for the president to resign have only grown louder.

 The demonstrations mark a massive turnaround in popularity for Mr Rajapaksa who swept into power with a thumping majority win in 2019, promising stability and a "strong hand" to rule the country.

-Critics have been pointing to rank corruption and nepotism - his brothers and nephews occupied several key ministerial portfolios - as one of the main reasons for the situation the country has found itself in.
+Critics say rank corruption and nepotism - his brothers and nephews occupied several key ministerial portfolios - are the main reasons for the situation the country has found itself in.

-Significantly, there are no Rajapaksa family members in the new cabinet, apart from the prime minister who did not resign earlier.
+Opulent displays of wealth by family members have only increased anger.
+Significantly, there are no Rajapaksa family members in the new cabinet, apart from the prime minister.

+Four ministers, including Finance Minister Ali Sabry and Foreign Minister GL Peiris, keep their posts.

+All 21 positions in the cabinet are filled by men.
+In the previous cabinet one woman held a ministerial portfolio.